SwedbankPay/developer.swedbankpay.com/_includes/payment-order-after-payment.md

 ## Cancel

-{% include payment-order-cancel.md documentation_section=include.documentation_section %}
+{% include payment-order-cancel.md %}

 ## Reversal

-{% include payment-order-reversal.md documentation_section=include.documentation_section %}
+{% include payment-order-reversal.md %}

 {% include alert.html type="informative" icon="info" body=" Note that all of the
 operations `Cancel`, `Capture` and `Reversal` must be implemented." %}